SupaFuzz/noice2/docs/noiceCoreUITable.md

   if `allowCellEdit: true`, and `editCellCallback` is specified, call it and await output if resolved promise, send returned value to` modifyRow()` and let it call the `modifyRowCallback()` if specified

+* `defaultCellEditCallback(rowElement, cellElement, selfRef)`
+   when setting `allowCellEdit` true, if no `editCellCallback` is specified, this built-in cellEditor is used. this is very basic but works well enough.
+This is a good template for extending into fancier cell editors that for instance, respect types and constraints on the corresponding column definition etc.

 ## CSS
 only layout-necessary CSS is hard coded.
 If you want it to look pretty you'll need some external CSS.
 This kinda looks nice if you ask me but hey